 Conservation Status | Least concern |

 One of the more widespread snake species in the Americas is the Garter snake.
 They inhabit numerous ecosystems and feed on a wide array of foods.
-It may come as a surprise to learn that the typically tame Garter Snake can be an effective predator of its own kind.
-Garter Snakes eat a wide variety of animals, including other snakes, insects, earthworms, frogs, snails, crayfish, fish, and even fish eggs.
+It may come as a surprise to learn that the typically tame Garter Snake can be an effective predator of its kind.

 Eastern Indigo Snake